Getting High Scores in THEA

 The Importance of THEA Scores:

-The THEA test is a pass or fail test.
-A minimum passing THEA score for the Reading and Math test sections is 230; whereas, a score of 220 is required to pass the Writing section of the THEA test.
-To pass the THEA test completely, the students must clear all the 3 test sections; namely, Math, Reading and Writing.
+THEA is a pass or fail test.
+A minimum passing score for the Reading and Math test sections is 230; whereas, a score of 220 is required to pass the Writing section of the test.
+To pass the exam completely, the students must clear all the 3 test sections; namely, Math, Reading and Writing.
 Hence, if a student fails in one or more sections of this test, he/she will be advised by the college administration to take the appropriate improvement courses (under the supervision of the college faculty).
 After the completion of these developmental courses, the students may retest in the sections that they had failed in earlier.
-The THEA administration allows its candidates to take the IBT test 15 days after the earlier attempt, while the Quick test can be taken again 30 days after the previous test date.
+The THEA administration allows its candidates to take the IBT test 15 days after the earlier attempt, while the Quick test can be taken 30 days after the previous test date.

-Every THEA test section is scored individually in the range of 100-300.
+Every test section is scored individually in the range of 100-300.
 In both (IBT & Quick) test formats, the multiple-choice questions are scanned electronically and the count of the correct answers in each test section is attributed as a "raw score".
-This raw THEA score is then converted to a "scaled score" based on THEA's proprietary weighting methodology.
+This raw score is then converted to a "scaled score" based on THEA's proprietary weighting methodology.

-The main difference in the THEA score calculation process between the 2 THEA test formats is the way in which the essays are scored (which is elaborated as follows):
+The main difference in the score calculation process between the 2 THEA test formats is the way in which the essays are scored (which is elaborated as follows):

 In the Quick test format, the essays are scored manually and a "scaled score" between 1 and 8 is assigned to each essay.